ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-00-introduction/04-lesson-02-connecting.md

 # Connecting the micro:bit to a Computer with MakeCode

+Connect the micro USB cable to your micro:bit.

+Attach the other end of the

 Click on the button with three dots to start connecting the micro:bit.

 ![makecode-connection-01](assets/makecode-connection-01.png)